Migrating from Eleventy to Kirby

 Templating

-Templates in Kirby art .php files that contain the HTML for your pages.
+Templates in Kirby are .php files that contain the HTML for your pages.
 You use PHP inside of templates to dynamically render content.
 When I think of PHP templating my mind immediately goes to WordPress' rats nest of a templating system (or lack there of), but Kirby does PHP templating pretty well, in my opinion.

 Data in templates

-Inside your templates you have access to $page, $site, and $pages variables by default which allow you to access the content/fields of your pages and site.
-For example, if you have a field in your about page content file called description, I can access it in my templates like this <?= $page->description() ?>.
+.
 This is very similar to Eleventy and other static site generators.
 There are several other ways to get data into your templates like controllers, and collections, but those concepts are beyond the scope of this post.

 Given a content file that looks likes this: